 The Michigan Department of Health and Human Services (MDHHS) mandates that CMHSPs have a QIP and a QIP plan.
-CMHA-CEI has several contracts with the MDHHS for the provisions of Managed Specialty Supports and Services (Medicaid), General Fund and waiver services for mental health and substance abuse and must comply with Medicaid Managed Specialty Supports and Services Concurrent 1915(b)/(c) Waiver Program FY 20 - Attachment P7.9.1 and CMHSP Managed Mental Health Supports and Services Contract FY 20: Attachment C6.8.1.1 "QUALITY ASSESSMENT AND PERFORMANCE IMPROVEMENT PROGRAMS FOR SPECIALITY PRE-PAID INPATIENT HEALTH PLANS" and the "Department of Community Health Michigan Mission Based Performance Indicators", and the Application for Renewal and Commitment.
+CMHA-CEI has several contracts with the MDHHS for the provisions of Managed Specialty Supports and Services (Medicaid), General Fund, and waiver services for mental health and substance abuse and must comply with Medicaid Managed Specialty Supports and Services Concurrent 1915(b)/(c) Waiver Program FY 21 - Attachment P7.9.1 "Quality Assessment and Performance

+Improvement Programs for Specialty Pre-Paid Inpatient Health Plans" and CMHSP Managed Mental Health Supports and Services Contract FY 21: Attachment C6.8.1.1 "QI Programs for CMHSPs" and the Application for Renewal and Commitment.